 Since 2008, Aspen's Master of Science in Nursing Program has held CCNE accreditation.
 The Master of Science in Nursing program most recently underwent accreditation review by CCNE in March 2011.
 At that time, the program's accreditation was reaffirmed, with a new accreditation term to expire December 30, 2021.
-We currently offer a variety of nursing degrees including: Master of Science in Nursing, Master of Science in Nursing - Nursing Education, Master of Science in Nursing Administration and Management and Bachelor of Science in Nursing.
+We currently offer a variety of nursing degrees including: Master of Science in Nursing, Master of Science in Nursing - Nursing Education, Master of Science in Nursing - Nursing Administration and Management, Master of Science in Nursing - Forensic Nursing, Master of Science in Nursing -Public Health, Master of Science in Nursing - Informatics, and Bachelor of Science in Nursing.